 Enter Bird's Name in Search Box:

-Species: The Golden-winged Warbler (Vermivora chrysoptera) is more likely to be found in a mix of open areas and 2nd growth trees, usually near a source of water or wet area.
-Older farmlands where young trees are starting to retake the landscape.
+Species: The Golden-winged Warbler (Vermivora chrysoptera) is more likely to be found in a mix of open areas and second growth trees and usually near a source of water or wet area.
+Older farmlands where young trees are starting to reclaim the landscape.
 This warbler is known to hybridize with the Blue-winged Warbler, producing two recognized hybrids known as the "Brewster's Warbler" and the "Lawrence's Warbler".
-Both hybrids' off-springs over a number of years, through breeding will return back to one of the original two bird species.
+Over a number of years, both hybrids' offsprings, through breeding, will return back to one of the original two bird species.
 At this time, the Blue-winged Warbler's breeding range is moving farther north into the Golden-winged Warbler's territory.

 Distinctions: The male has a bright yellow cap, black cheeks and throat, showing a slight white supercilium, greyish-white malar, breast, gray flanks, back of head, nape and tail.
 Black wings with a bold yellow wing patch.
-The female has similar appearance, except with duller colours, shows two yellow wing bars.
+The female has a similar appearance, except with duller colours, shows two yellow wingbars.
 The juvenile is similar to female.